Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory II: the Fateev-Litvinov formula: Correlation functions in the Toda conformal field theory

 \subsubsection{Radial-angular decomposition}

-The GFFs introduced in Subsection~\ref{subsec:GFF_GMC} has strong interplays with Brownian motions, since the latter naturally arise when writing GFFs in polar coordinates.
+The GFFs introduced in Subsection~\ref{subsec:GFF_GMC} have strong interplays with Brownian motions, since the latter naturally arise when writing GFFs in polar coordinates.
 Namely, let us introduce the process $B_t\coloneqq \X_t(z)$, where for any $z\in\C$ and $t\in\R$

 Then we can write the GFF $\X$ under the form

 where $Y(t,\theta)\coloneqq \X(z+e^{-t+i\theta})- B_t$.

 One easily checks using the covariance kernel of $\X$ that the process $(B_t)_{t\geq0}$ is a planar Brownian motion started from the origin.
 Besides $Y$ is a Gaussian field with covariance kernel given by